spiffe/helm-charts/charts/spire/charts/spire-server/README.md

 Tornjak automatically determines the connection type based on provided information.
 See below.

+**Warning**: For production, we recommend configuring tls certificates and client CA to protect Tornjak from unauthorized access.

 ### Tornjak with TLS Connection Type

 TLS connection requires Tornjak to have access to TLS key and certificate.